Forecast issued at 5:00 am EST on Friday 24 October 2014.

 Fire Danger - High

-Sunny.
-Winds northwest to southwesterly 15 to 20 km/h tending southerly 15 to 25 km/h during the morning then becoming light during the evening.
-Overnight temperatures falling to between 4 and 12 with daytime temperatures reaching the low to mid 20s.
+Hot.
+Mostly sunny day.
+The chance of a thunderstorm in the southwest in the afternoon and evening.
+Winds north to northwesterly 15 to 20 km/h becoming light during the evening.
+Overnight temperatures falling to between 14 and 19 with daytime temperatures reaching 30 to 37.